wp-plugins/wp-spreadplugin/readme.txt

 6. Settings page

 == Changelog ==

+= 3.2 =
+* Depending on stock state the a size or color of a product will be hidden

 = 3.1.5 =
 * Speed improvements by adding lazy image loading (only loads images when in viewport)